-Top Ten Things to Know About German Hip Hop
+Top 10 Things to Know About German Hip Hop

 Maybe one reason why this whole Angry White Boy thing of the early 2000s was not seen as negatively as in the US.

-Kollegah's influence in terms of both his multisyllabic rhyming techniques and his sinister pimo stage persona not only drew acclaim on him.
-Several indie rappers felt that German hip hop has changed too much into an overblown blockbuster and that people cared too much about lyrical skills and selling an image instead of expressing themselves and having fun.
+Kollegah's influence, in terms of both his multisyllabic rhyming techniques and his sinister pimp stage persona, not only drew acclaim to him.
+Several indie rappers felt that German hip hop had changed too much into an overblown blockbuster.
+They believed people cared too much about lyrical skills and selling an image instead of expressing themselves and having fun.
 So they adapted the American trap subgenre, especially Drake and Young Thug.

 Most German rappers portray a stage persona that has little to do with their private life.
 This especially includes acclaimed and popular ones.
 It has been like this for years and has not really been questioned until the trap movement of the mid-2010s.